Prelf1992/mlops-template-repository/README.md

 * Commit 29: Perf: Optimize performance of dependencies for faster execution. at 2024-11-28 13:12:34
 * Commit 30: Chore: Clean up README to enhance functionality. at 2024-11-28 12:19:55
 * Commit 31: Feat: Fix bug in algorithm to improve user experience. at 2024-11-28 10:47:54
+* Commit 32: Chore: Update documentation for module to ensure stability. at 2024-11-28 16:58:05